 You will have a mentor who plays a vital part in supporting you by providing a weekly mentor meeting, and members of the SCITT team will observe you in class and support you on a regular basis.

-You are formally assessed by way of a report at each half term, and a final report at the end of each term.
+Your progress is reviewed regularly; each half term, and a report at the end of each term.

 You are required to present a range of evidence in the form of Extended Learning Tasks in order to demonstrate your full achievement of the Teachers’ Standards.